OpenVPN/openvpn3/README.rst

         ...
     };

-To start the client, first create a :code:`ClientAPI::Config` object and initialize it with the OpenVPN config file and other options:
+To start the client, first create a :code:`ClientAPI::ProtoConfig` object and initialize it with the OpenVPN config file and other options:
 ::

-    ClientAPI::Config config;
+    ClientAPI::ProtoConfig config;
     config.content = <config_file_content_as_multiline_string>;
     ...